• Free Shipping on Orders $50+

 If you’re experiencing pain or swelling, ice packs or frozen cabbage leaves can help!
 The cold will ease your pain and may also help your breast milk dry up.

 Simply put an ice pack or cabbage leaves inside your bra to easily relieve pain and reduce swelling.
+Leave them on your breast for 15-20 minutes.

 It should take anywhere between seven to ten days after you completely stop breastfeeding for your breastmilk to dry up.